miguelzeph/interview-questions/index.md

 |**responsible**: responsável

 ##### possible answers
-- Basically, in my last/previous project, we had a lot of data to filter through 64 antennas scattered all over Brazil ...anddd...
-I was responsible for creating an application to extract these results in an almost automatic way.... soooo...
+- Basically, in my last/previous project, we had a lot of data to filter through 64 antennas scattered all over Brazil ...and...
+I was responsible for creating an application to extract these results in an almost automatic way.... so...
 After that I need to code a routine to use a model proposed by my supervisor and our team... briefly I think that was it...

 ___